2023/2024 Housing Residential Agreement

 Decorations or alterations to room and furniture

-Residents are not to make any modifications — whether structural, electrical or plumbing — to the housing and room facilities, nor to attempt any construction or remodeling, no matter how minor.
+Residents are not to make any modifications — whether structural, electrical, or involving the plumbing — to the housing and room facilities, nor to attempt any construction or remodeling no matter how minor.
 No furniture may be removed from the resident’s room.
-Residents are not allowed to decorate any wall or other surfaces with paint, wallpaper, paneling or contact paper.
+Residents are not allowed to decorate any wall or other surfaces with paint, wallpaper, paneling, or contact paper.
 Walls that need repainting are painted in between academic years.
 Carpet squares that need to be replaced are replaced in between academic years.
-Residents who wish to personalize their rooms must exercise good judgment to ensure their personal safety as well as the safety of others living in the community.
+Residents who wish to personalize their rooms must exercise good judgment to ensure their safety as well as the safety of others living in the community.
 The following guidelines should be observed:

-- Construction, decoration or arrangement of furnishings in a manner that hinders easy exit from a room is not permitted.
+1. Construction, decoration, or arrangement of furnishings in a manner that hinders easy exit from a room is not permitted.
 No obstacle should prevent a door from completely opening.

-- Open-flame decorations (e.g., candles, oil lamps, wax-melting devices and incense) are prohibited.
+4. Open-flame decorations (e.g., candles, oil lamps, wax-melting devices, and incense) are prohibited.

-- Nails should not be used in the walls or furniture.
+7. Nails should not be used on the walls or furniture.
 Decorations may be hung with 3M Command strips and hooks.
 Do not use double-sided tape.

-- No alcohol, smoking or tobacco advertisements.
+8. No alcohol, smoking, or tobacco advertisements.
 Signs and/or bottles are prohibited.

 There will be a charge for damages to the room, furniture, and appliances.
-Charge depends on the damage.
+The charge depends on the damage.

 Prohibited Items